 Share your special day with your nearest and dearest in this small chapel built for the sole use of the royal family.
 David I had St Margaret's Chapel built around 1130, making the chapel Edinburgh's oldest building.
 Beautifully preserved and with spectacular panoramic views just outside the door.
-Drinks and canapés can be served in the adjacent Argyle Tower following the ceremony.
+Drinks and canapés can be served in the Queen Anne Ante Room following the ceremony.
 Wheelchair accessible.

 Capacity: Outwith opening hours.
 100 dinner, 150 evening reception.

 Enjoy modern interiors within the setting of an 18th-century building complete with magnificent high ceilings.
 The dramatic views from windows overlooking Princes Street and the Firth of Forth will thrill your guests and provide a stunning backdrop to wedding receptions.
 Wheelchair accessible.

 The adjoining Redcoat room is ideal for pre-dinner drinks and either room can be used for dancing.

 Many wedding parties like to offer guests a tour of the Crown Jewels.

 Gatehouse Suite: Civil, religious and humanist